Visiting Training Specialist

 - Familiarity with school districts and employment services in Illinois

 The Training Specialist position is a full-time, benefits-eligible visiting academic professional position.
-The start date for the position is September 16, 2020, or as soon as possible after closing.
+The start date for the position is negotiable.
 Salary is commensurate with experience and qualifications.

-To ensure full consideration application materials must be received by August 28, 2020.
-Please complete your candidate profile at http://jobs.illinois.edu and upload a letter of application, resume, and the names, address, phone numbers and email addresses of three professional references.
+To ensure full consideration application materials must be received by December 31, 2020.
+The position is open until filled.
+Please complete your candidate profile at http://jobs.illinois.edu and upload a letter of application, resume, writing sample, and the names, address, phone numbers and email addresses of three professional references.
 For more information about the position, please contact David Strauser at email@example.com.
-The proposed starting date is September 16, 2020.
-Interviews may take place prior to the closing date; however, no decision will be made until after that date.

 The University of Illinois conducts criminal background checks on all job candidates upon acceptance of a contingent offer.